 Fulbright Visiting Scholar Program

-The U.S. Embassy in Baghdad is pleased to announce the opening of the Fulbright Visiting Scholar Program competition for 2020.
+The U.S. Embassy in Baghdad is pleased to announce the opening of the Fulbright Visiting Scholar Program competition for 2021.
 Sponsored by the U.S. Department of State, this program is a ten-week non-degree professional and faculty development program to send to the U.S. 25 junior Iraqi scholars.
 Grantees will be selected from the following discipline only: Engineering [Mechanical, Computer, Civil, Chemical, Electrical, Industrial, Materials, and Systems Engineering]; Science & Technology [Biology, Chemistry, Physics, Mathematics, Computer Sciences, Information Science, and Geographic Information Systems]; TEFL/Linguistics [Applied Linguistics and Teaching of English as a Foreign or Second Language].
 While introduction to new research methods and doing collaborative research with American scholars in the scholars’ disciplines are components of the Fulbright Visiting Scholar Program for Iraq, the program is not intended to provide a venue for individual research projects.